-As of January 2, 2021 and December 28, 2019, there were no amounts outstanding.
+As of January 1, 2022 and January 2, 2021, there were no amounts outstanding.

-15. Business Segments and Geographical Information
+17. Business Segments and Geographical Information

 We operate in one segment, ophthalmology.
-We develop, manufacture and market medical devices.
+Substantially all of our long-term assets are located in the U.S. We develop, manufacture and market medical devices.
 Our revenues arise from the sale of consoles, delivery devices, consumables, service and support activities.